 “There’s always a way.”
 That’s a quote from a Batman comic book in the early 1960’s.
-Batman spoke it when he and Robin were caught in a supposedly deadly trap.
-Robin told him that this was the end and started saying goodbye when Batman spoke the line and helped them narrowly escape death.
+Batman spoke it when he and Robin were caught in a supposedly deadly and unescapable trap.
+Robin told him that this was the end and started saying goodbye when Batman spoke the line and helped them escape.
+“There’s always a way.”
 Those words stuck with me since I first read them.
 They have helped me through my life every time I realize how universally true they are.

 Okay, so what the hell does this have to do with pets?
 Good question.
 Here’s the answer: Many times I’ve had veterinarians say there was nothing more they could do for an ailing pet.
 In those cases, I would seek do my own research into the problem and sometimes seek out another doctor.